 It’s a comfortable place to walk around by yourself – yes, even as a solo female traveller, it’s fine to wander the streets by yourself, checking out the sights and seeing what the city has to offer.
 Hang out in a coffee shop, go to the cinema by yourself, literally there’s loads to do.

 There’s also plenty of opportunities to meet other travellers, too.
-Head online or stay in a social hostel for that!
-And whilst there are a few things that may worry you as a woman about visiting Seattle, just keep our tips in mind and you’re bound to have a blast here!
+Head online or stay in a hostel in Seattle for that matter!
+And whilst there are a few things that may worry you as a woman when visting, just keep our tips in mind and you’re bound to have a blast here!

 Is Seattle safe to travel for families?